apache/thrift/lib/haxe/README.md

 Although designed with maximum portability in mind, for technical reasons some platforms may only support parts of the library, or not be compatible at all.

-Javascript:
-- tutorial fails to build because of unsupported Sys.args

 PHP HTTP Server notes
 ========================